100 Notable alumni of

 -

 Amanda Louise Rishworth is an Australian politician.
-She is a member of the Australian Labor Party (ALP) and has been Minister for Social Services in the Albanese government since 2022.
+She is a member of the Australian Labor Party (ALP) and has been Minister for Employment and Workplace Relations in the Albanese government since 2025.
+She was previously the Minister for Social Services from 2022 to 2025, as well as the Minister for the National Disability Insurance Scheme in 2025.
 She has been a member of the House of Representatives since the 2007 federal election, representing the South Australian seat of Kingston.

 -